MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 ### Create a table to store Sales Agent research summary

-1. Create a custom table in your CRM to store the Sales Agent research summmary.
+1. Create a custom table in your CRM to store the Sales Agent research summary.
 For example, `SalesAgentResearchSummaries`.
-1. In the summary table, create a field labled `SummaryText`.
+1. In the summary table, create a field labeled `SummaryText`.
 In Salesforce, the type of the field should be *Text Area (Rich)*.
 In Dynamics 365, the type of the filed should be *Multiple Lines of Text*.
 1. Set the permissions on the table and fields to allow your sellers read the content of the records.
 In Salesforce, you must give permission to the Salesforce integration user to read and write to this table.

 ### Create a field on lead record to reference the summary